djmorris7/Computation_of_random_time-shifts/README.md

 ```

 This will download all depdencies for the project except our module `RandomTimeShifts.jl`.
-To install this you can see [RandomTimeShifts.jl](https://github.com/djmorris7/RandomTimeShifts.jl) documentation for how to add the unregistered package directly from Github.
+To install this see the documentation of [RandomTimeShifts.jl](https://github.com/djmorris7/RandomTimeShifts.jl).
+This package needs only be added once in a particular environment and can take some time due to the dependency on `OrdinaryDiffEq.jl` which is a relatively large package.
-The dependencies for `RandomTimeShifts.jl` are installed automatically.
+Note that all the dependencies for `RandomTimeShifts.jl` are installed automatically.

 ## Running examples